Which is the UK's best energy supplier in 2022?

 Which is the best out of the Big Six?

-The term ‘Big Six’ is used to describe the six largest energy companies in the UK.
+The term ‘Big Six’ was once used to describe the six largest energy companies in the UK.
 This dominant group has traditionally been made up of the following providers:

-EDF Energy received the highest customer satisfaction rating from Citizens Advice, coming in at first place out of all the energy suppliers in the UK!
+Out of the Big Six suppliers, EDF Energy received the highest customer satisfaction rating in the latest Citizens Advice survey, coming in at 8th place out of all energy suppliers in the UK!
 The company offers a wide range of tariffs for all customers and meter types.
-The cheapest plans are managed entirely online and paid via a monthly direct debit.
+Its cheapest plans are managed entirely online and paid via a monthly direct debit.

 EDF Energy is also a leader in providing low-carbon energy.
-The company owns 35 wind farms and 70% of its energy comes from nuclear power, which is the most affordable source of low-carbon energy that is available in the UK.
+The company owns 35 wind farms and 70% of its energy comes from nuclear power, one of the most affordable sources of low-carbon energy that is available in the UK.

-We recommend having the following details ready when you call to switch:
+We recommend having the following details ready when you get in touch to switch: